 Finding the Best Places to Retire Since 2006!

-In a Region Known as Happy Valley, Stimulating Amherst is Home to Three Colleges/Universities and Has a Rich Cultural Ambiance
+In a Region Known as Happy Valley, Stimulating Amherst Boasts an Academic Vibe and Plenty of Things to Do

-Overview: Stimulating, youthful Amherst sits in a region known as Happy Valley in rural western Massachusetts, just on the edge of the Berkshire Mountains, and it may be one of the most progressive places in the United States.
-Home to Amherst College (population 1,800), the University of Massachusetts at Amherst (population 30,000) and Hampshire College (population 1,500), the city's collegiate character, rich history and abundant culture are evident on every corner.
+Stimulating Amherst sits in a region known as Happy Valley in rural western Massachusetts, just on the edge of the Berkshire Mountains.
+Home to Amherst College (population 1,800), the University of Massachusetts at Amherst (population 30,000) and Hampshire College (population 1,500), the city's collegiate character and abundant cultural opportunities are evident on every corner.

-The downtown has industrial, red brick buildings that now house an eclectic mix of cafes, galleries, mom and pop retailers and restaurants.
+The downtown has an eclectic mix of cafes, galleries, mom and pop retailers and restaurants housed in attractive red brick buildings.
 The Emily Dickinson Museum, also downtown, sponsors poetry readings and discussion groups.
 The Amherst Cinema plays first-run art and independent films, and the Yiddish Book Center and Eric Carle's Museum of Picture Book Art host exhibits and classes.
-Residents enjoy a fun farmers' market and an Arts Night, and the city's public library houses special collections of Amherst Authors.
+Residents enjoy a fun farmers' market and an Arts Night, and the city's public library houses special collections of Amherst authors.
 Between the three colleges, there is always a workshop, lecture or play to catch.
 Housing stock includes quintessential New England farmhouses, Cape Cods, bungalows, Colonials and some ranch ramblers.

 The city manages an aquatic center, a golf course, 80 miles of foot trails and 1,965 acres of conservation land.
 Recreation in conservation areas includes fishing, hiking, camping, and swimming.
 Nearby Mount Holyoke Range State Park offers horseback riding and cross-country skiing.